- Our School

 - Senior School

 The Senior School of NLCS Jeju is a thriving community for students from Year 7 to Year 13.
-It is divided into Middle School (Years 7 – 9), Upper School (Years 10 and 11) and the Sixth Form (Years 12 and 13).
+It is divided into Key Stage 3 (Years 7 – 9), Key Stage 4 (Years 10 and 11) and the Sixth Form (Years 12 and 13).

-In the Middle and Upper Schools, boys and girls are educated separately in single sex classrooms, whereas in the Sixth Form, students are educated together.
+In the Key Stage 3 and 4, boys and girls are educated separately in single sex classrooms, whereas in the Sixth Form, students are educated together.
 This reflects our belief that the different genders benefit from a tailored approach to teaching and learning at this stage in their schooling.

-In the Middle School, students study a curriculum of our own design, based loosely on that offered by NLCS UK and tailored specifically to our own cultural setting.
-In the Upper School, students study iGCSE and at Sixth Form, students study for the IB diploma.
+In the Key Stage 3, students study a curriculum of our own design, based loosely on that offered by NLCS UK and tailored specifically to our own cultural setting.
+In the Key Stage 4, students study iGCSE and at Sixth Form, students study for the IB diploma.